keithalewis/math/ross.md

 [@Ros1978] showed how to value uncertain future cash flows.
 His two main results are:

-1. There is no need for probability, only geometry.
+1. Valuation is a geometric result.

-2. The theory applies to any portfolio of instruments.
+2. The theory applies to _any_ portfolio of instruments.

-Perhaps this was too astonishing for people to appreciate.
+Perhaps this was too astonishing for people to appreciate at the time.
 There is no need for Brownian motion or Ito processes, much less partial differential equations.
-It applies to _any_ portfolio of instruments, not just the bond, stock, and option [@BlaSch1973] and [@Mer1973] considered.
+It applies to any portfolio of instruments, not just the bond, stock, and option [@BlaSch1973] and [@Mer1973] considered.

 Ross's definition of a cash flow was a jump in stock price.
 Stock prices jump between close and open but there is no dividend payment involved.
-Fixed Income bonds are defined by their cash flows.
-Futures always have price zero with cash flows the difference of their daily quotes.
-Adding a knob for cash flows to Ross's theory leads to a model that maps more closely to practical implementation.
+Adding an explicit knob for cash flows to Ross's theory leads to a model that maps more closely to practical implementation.

 ## Market